jcolemorrison/education-terraform-tutorial/terraform-getting-started.md

 You will only affect configuration within the directory where you run Terraform commands.
 This is the main working directory of your Terraform project is the [root module](https://developer.hashicorp.com/terraform/language/modules#the-root-module).

+## Create the Configuration File

-Next, create a file for your Terraform configuration code.
+Next, create a file for your Terraform configuration:

 ```shell
 $ touch main.tf
 ```

+You can structure Terraform modules and configuration files in a variety of ways.
+For more information on best practices, read our documentation on [Standard Module Structure](https://developer.hashicorp.com/terraform/language/modules/develop/structure).

 Paste the following lines into the file.